blustix/LeagueofData/README.md

 League of Data is a web application to visualize some Data from the Riot API.

-Here are some examples of visualizations:
+Here are some examples of visualizations, measuring Challenger player's data from 2021.

 ![graph made in R](https://github.com/blustix/LeagueofData/blob/master/rgraph1.png "Graph 1")

 ![graph made in R](https://github.com/blustix/LeagueofData/blob/master/rgraph2.png "Graph 2")